aidenc17/aidenc17/README.md

 ---

 Thank you for visiting my profile!
-Feel free to check out my repositories and reach out if you'd like to collaborate or chat about tech. 🚀
+Feel free to check out my repositories!🚀